Self

 We all have stress.

-Even really good stress — like winning the lottery, getting married, or landing a dream job — can have dire consequences.
+Even good stress — like winning the lottery, getting married, or landing a dream job — can have dire consequences.

-1. Learn to embrace change.
+1. Learn to embrace change

 Change is either chosen or unchosen.

 Eventually, we have to accept unchosen change.
-We have to show the courage to adapt and learn from whatever is new, find supportive resources to assist with moving stressors to the background, and make new choices with forward-looking intentions.
+We have to show the courage to adapt and learn from whatever is new, find supportive resources to assist with moving stressors to the background and make new choices with forward-looking intentions.

-2. Banish energy drainers and cultivate energy gainers.
+2. Banish energy drainers

-And, after you learn to handle these energy drainers, you can focus on purposefully inviting "energy gainers" into your life.
+After you learn to handle these energy drainers, you can focus on purposefully inviting "energy gainers" into your life.

 What gives you energy: Short vacations with your honey?
 Attending art exhibits or theatrical events?
-Walking on the beach, the mountains or country trails by a lake?
+Walking on the beach, the mountains, or country trails by a lake?

-When energy gainers are more prominent in your life, you will have the stress inoculation you need when bad stuff happens.
+When energy gainers are more prominent in your life, you have the stress inoculation you need when bad stuff happens.
 All these activities act like booster shots for the soul.

 Life is continuously providing us with messages.